 Alyssa is the Senior Engagement Associate for the JCRC.
 Before her transition to the non-profit world, she worked in Fortune 500 advertising and marketing for seven years, then co-founded a startup out of CIC's 4240 building.
-She has been an active member in the St. Louis Jewish community from childhood and is ready to use her business experience to organize the community.
+She has been an active member in the St. Louis Jewish community from childhood and is ready to use her business and communications experience to organize the community.
 She graduated from Washington University with a Bachelor of Science in Communications focus in Public Relations, and currently serves on the Board of Directors at her congregation.
 In her free time, she loves to hike with her pup, ski in the Rockies, practice meditation and yoga, spend time at the Living Insights Center, volunteer in community gardens, and travel to learn about this wonderfully diverse world.

 Gavi Geller, a Kansas City native, comes to the St. Louis JCRC from Washington, D.C, where she worked for American Jewish Committee (AJC) managing a grant from the Ford Foundation.
 In this capacity, she implemented programs across the country to advance immigration reform and strengthen Latino-Jewish relations.
 She also served as AJC’s immigration policy analyst, identifying advocacy opportunities and representing the organization among various national coalitions.
 Previously, Gavi was a paralegal at the National Immigrant Justice Center, where she worked with detained and LGBTQ immigrants as part of Avodah: The Jewish Service Corps.
 She is excited to return to the Midwest and work with the St. Louis JCRC to advance coalition building and joint advocacy in the region.
 Gavi holds an MA in Jewish Cultural Arts from the George Washington University.
 In her spare time, she enjoys visiting art galleries and museums, hiking, and cooking.